BHTY/sim386/readme.md

 - Fix the heap manager
 - VirtualAlloc
 - Read resource data directory & implement (rather than stub out) associaed functions
+  - LoadBitmapA, LoadStringA, LoadAcceleratorsA, LoadCursorA
+  - The trouble with these is that they get passed an HINSTANCE.
+For most intents and purposes (including creation of a window & registering a window class), the emulated application can "borrow" the HINSTANCE of the host, but this is a case where it gets tricky
+  - The simulator can keep a map of all valid HINSTANCEs (both the one assigned by Windows for the EXE and all of the ones assigned by the simulator for DLLs) and thus will know which image is being referenced.
+It can then go through the relevant image and find the relevant resource and do whatever it needs to be done
+- Make sure the CRT initialization code actually works and pushes the correct parameters for WinMain/main
 - Iron out CPU bugs (sim386)
+  - This isn't a bug so much as a missing feature, but it might be nice to add support for the PEB (since some applications might actually fuck around with that) and thus adding (at least limited) support for the FS segment register
 - Reorganize the thunks - split them off from ``pe_ldr.c`` with a separate C file for each DLL's thunks (also the low-order byte of the thunk ID should identify the DLL and the upper 24-bits store the function ID)
   - In addition to this, even if the host-side thunks should probably still be done one-by-one (even if with manual assistance), generating the asm for the simulator-side thunks should be fully automated - you should give it a header file with a list of function prototypes and it'll just chew through them and pop out a completely-baked ASM file
 - Abstract out the parts of ``pe_ldr.c`` that directly manipulate the stack (while this technically isn't CPU-dependent, it is calling convention-dependent, and win32 has different calling conventions on x86 vs MIPS)